-The Canadian Centennial Scholarship Fund (CCSF) provides awards ranging from £2,000 to £5,000 to Canadian men and women for academic and artistic postgraduate study in the UK.
+The Canadian Centennial Scholarship Fund (CCSF) provides approximately 15 annual awards ranging from £2,000 to £5,000 to Canadian students pursuing academic and artistic postgraduate studies in the United Kingdom.

 How to Apply

 All the information you need to apply is available here.
 We strongly encourage you to plan ahead, as you will need to fill out an in-depth application form, provide a short CV, and provide proof of Canadian citizenship.
 You will also need to ask two referees to fill out a short questionnaire and provide reference letters.
 Shortlisted candidates will be invited to attend an interview in London.
 We wish you all the best with your application!

 “I am deeply honoured to have been selected by the CCSF.
 This award means a great deal to both my academic and professional advancement.
 It allows me to focus more on my doctoral studies by alleviating some of the financial costs associated with studying in the UK.
 Professionally, it connects me to a community of Canadians committed to promoting academic excellence and the betterment of our global society.
 My most sincere thanks to the CCSF and the Maple Leaf Trust for their investments into outstanding Canadian students studying in the UK.” – Tobey Berriault, 2016 CCSF Scholar

 The CCSF is a committee of unpaid volunteers who work closely with the Maple Leaf Trust to ensure funding is available from year to year for a minimum of 16 scholarships, ranging in value up to £5,000.
 As well as offering general awards, we are happy to be able to offer named scholarships on behalf of our major donors.
 Past scholars tell us that they feel honoured by being recognised by the Canadian community in the UK!
 You can contact the CCSF directly, or the Maple Leaf Trust to find out how to become a supporter of these exceptional Canadian students.